 - 6.1.
 These Bylaws may be amended from time to time by a majority vote of the Law Faculty.
 Such amendments shall become effective upon approval of the Board of Regents. - 6.2.
 These Bylaws shall be interpreted to be consistent with the Bylaws of the Board of Regents, the Bylaws of the University of Nebraska-Lincoln, and the accreditation standards for law schools of the American Bar Association and the Association of American Law Schools. - 7.
 Effective Date.
-These bylaws shall be adopted by the Law Faculty and shall become effective upon their approval by the Board of Regents.
+These bylaws shall be effective when filed with the Corporation Secretary for report to the Board of Regents, pursuant to section 1.2 of the Board of Regents Bylaws.